TheGifter-Net/TheGifter-Net.github.io/index.md

 ### Why are you doing this?

 I like making people smile from small gifts.
 I've supported SWers and their services over the years, and I just wanted to do something fun to build a following while spoiling my followers.

+### Send _me_ a gift!

+This isn't a question :)  Gifts are sent randomly.
+If you demand a gift, you probably won't ever get one.
+I am not into financial domination, etc. That's not to say that I won't spoil SWers who happen to offer financial domination, but I am not seeking it.
+Demands will only decrease your odds of receiving spoils.